mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/NetworkLayer.md

 On the flipside, the former example without a dedicated network layer does not offer any affordances to customize its behavior.
 It will always fetch from the hardcoded URL using `URLSession.shared`.
 As such, it's not possible to change the server environment, or mock certain types of responses for testing.
 However, it's significantly less lines of code due to not having the indirection present in a dedicated networking layer.

-Regardless of your architectural choices, Swift Query will function the exact same in both scenarios.
+Regardless of your architectural choices, Swift Operation will function the exact same in both scenarios.
 Retries, backoff strategies, automatic refetching, and state management all function the same due to the library's decision to abstract over a general async function opposed to a dedicated networking service.

 ## Conclusion

 In this article, you learned how the library can fit into your app's networking logic.
 Whether or not you decide to create a sophisticated networking layer is up to how you want to architect your application.
-Swift Query will work the same regardless of your choice due to the library's focus on abstracting a general async function rather than abstracting over the network itself.
+Swift Operation will work the same regardless of your choice due to the library's focus on abstracting a general async function rather than abstracting over the network itself.